The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 8. Self-evaluating

-After successfully completing a task, learners may not remember what they struggled with, and may not realise how much new knowledge they have acquired.
+After successfully completing a task, learners may not remember what they struggled with, or realise how much new knowledge they have acquired.

 Teachers can encourage self-evaluation by asking learners to review their corrected homework, classwork and exams, engage with teacher feedback and perform self-marking against a success criteria.